Nebraska medical marijuana campaign says it might fall short - NewsBreak

 Nebraska medical marijuana campaign says it might fall short

 LINCOLN, Neb.
+(AP) — A campaign to legalize marijuana for medicinal use in Nebraska is in danger of missing its signature goal to qualify for the...northplattepost.com

-(AP) — Organizers of a medical marijuana legalization campaign in Nebraska say they’re in danger of missing their signature goal to qualify for the November general election ballot.
+LINCOLN, Neb.
+(AP) — A campaign to legalize marijuana for medicinal use in Nebraska is in danger of missing its signature goal to qualify for the...northplattepost.com

-Nebraskans for Medical Marijuana says it still needs to gather thousands of signatures ahead of Thursday’s submission deadline set by the state.Nebraska man pleads guilty to threatening to kill officer

-The campaign suffered a major blow when one of its top donors died, forcing organizers to rely primarily on volunteers.

 Comments / 0